 My paintings are a way for me to explore the wonder of the world around me, everything from exotic wildlife and the intrigue of places and people far from home, or simply the shadows cast across a sunlit street right outside my front door.
 What fascinates me most is the way light brings the subject to life.

+I am a professional artist living in Kineton, Warwickshire.
+I exhibit in various galleries throughout the UK and hold regular events and exhibitions throughout the year.
 My work is profoundly influenced by beautiful landscapes and seascapes across Britain.
 I enjoy working with a variety of mixed media to create colourful, textural pieces of art.
-Within my works, I strive to give my audience the romance or memory of a scene/landscape which is recognised as real, but does not always have a physical location-almost like a landscape within a dream.
+Within my works, I strive to give my audience the romance or memory of a scene/landscape which is recognised as real but does not always have a physical location.
 I seek to tap into a positive nostalgic memory.

 A painter and printmaker, Joanne received a BA Hons in Painting followed by an MA in Illustration.
 Having worked as a freelance illustrator for over 20 years Joanne now devotes her time to creating original lino cut prints.
 She is currently exploring the diverse and often complex characters in Shakespeare.
 Based in Stratford upon Avon, she has recently exhibited at the Royal Birmingham Society of Artists, the John Radcliffe Hospital and the Houses of Parliament as well as local venues.